Search Inside Bitcoins

 • Satellite and Aerial Imagery: Satellite images or drone footage can monitor agricultural yields, industrial activity, or retail traffic, indirectly reflecting economic conditions.

-Alternative data is particularly valuable in the financial sector, where investors use it to predict market movements, assess company performance, and identify opportunities.
+Alternative data services are particularly valuable in the financial sector, where investors use it to predict market movements, assess company performance, and identify opportunities.
 Hedge funds often analyze geolocation and transaction data to anticipate earnings reports.

 Beyond finance, industries such as retail, manufacturing, and logistics use alternative data for competitive analysis, market research, and strategic planning.
 For example, analyzing foot traffic data can guide retail location decisions, while monitoring social media trends can help gauge customer sentiment.